Administrative Procedure 491

 Students benefit from opportunities to be involved in extracurricular activities.
 Division teachers are the preferred choice to lead such activities; however, the use of adult volunteers as supervisors and coaches may be a necessary alternative to allow such activities to proceed.

 - Parents or community members may lead or supervise extracurricular activities, but only under the direct supervision of an employee of the Division.

 - Ensuring welcoming, caring, respectful and safe environments for students must be the primary consideration in the selection and use of volunteers to assist with extracurricular activities, in accordance with Board policy and administrative and school procedures.

-- Principals shall be responsible for approval of volunteers, the establishment of roles and responsibilities, supervision and maintenance of ongoing communication between the school and the volunteer.
+- Principals shall be responsible for the approval of volunteers, the establishment of roles and responsibilities, supervision and maintenance of ongoing communication between the school and the volunteer.

-- Extracurricular activities involve a varying level of risk.
+- Extracurricular activities involve varying levels of risk.
 As a result, a volunteer screening procedure must be in place to ensure volunteers are suitable to be working with students and have the appropriate skills necessary to undertake the proposed activity.

 - All volunteer coaches and supervisors shall complete the Division Confidentiality Undertaking Declaration for Volunteers (Form 490-2) and successful applicants are required to provide a Criminal Record and Vulnerable Sector Check.
 Such forms shall be kept on file at the school, to be updated annually or as necessary.

 - Any fee incurred in order for the successful applicant to obtain a Criminal Record and Vulnerable Sector Check shall be borne by the school.

 - The principal shall be responsible for informing parents, prior to the commencement of the activity, if a volunteer(s) will be coaching or supervising students—under the direct supervision of a Division employee.

 - When a volunteer is new to the school and has been approved to lead or assist with a student activity—under the direct supervision of a Division employee—the principal shall ensure an orientation session occurs in which the following topics shall be discussed:

 - any school philosophy regarding the participation of students—For example, selection, playing time, behaviour expectations;

 - use of school facilities and equipment;